Digital technologies are key to economic diversification

 —-

 Figure 3.
-Trade in digital services has sharply increased in importance, especially in 2020
+Trade in digital services has sharply increased in importance, but with a noted recent slowdown Figure 3.
+Trade in digital services has sharply increased in importance, but with a noted recent slowdown

 Source: UNCTADstat -—